Jassu2332/Key_Logger/README.md

 # Project Outputs

 python keylogger.py

-type something and press enter to print something on Command prompt This is a simple keylogger program. press "Esc" key to stop the keylogger
+type something and press enter to print something on Command prompt

+This is a simple keylogger program

+press "Esc" key to stop the keylogger.